// Add the new slick-theme.css if you want the default styling

 What are the program dates?

-Spring 2023 Immersion Experience Dates
+Fall 2023 Immersion Experience Dates

 How many spots?

-32 students and 32 teachers (if public health conditions change, CodeCrush could be moved online or the number of participants reduced)
+30 students and 15 teachers (if public health conditions change, CodeCrush could be moved online or the number of participants reduced)

 Due to limited seats, application completion does not guarantee admittance.